Reverse geocode coordinates and return sf objects

 - lat

-Latitude values in numeric format.
-Must be in the range \(\left[-90, 90 \right]\).
+A numeric vector of latitude values in the range \(\left[-90, 90 \right]\).

 - long

-Longitude values in numeric format.
-Must be in the range \(\left[-180, 180 \right]\).
+A numeric vector of longitude values in the range \(\left[-180, 180 \right]\).

 - address

-"address").- full_results
+"address".- full_results

-TRUE.- verbose
+- verbose

 "https://nominatim.openstreetmap.org/".- progressbar